 6.20.3.2 MO-LR procedure for Network assisted Sidelink positioning

-1. UE1 performs the Network assisted UE discovery for positioning assistance, using the procedure defined by the solutions for KI#3.
-UE2 is discovered and selected as Network assisted UE.
+1. UE1 performs the Located UE discovery for positioning assistance, using the procedure defined by the solutions for KI#3.
+UE2 is discovered and selected as Located UE.

 2. MO-LR procedure is triggered, and UE1 sends MO-LR Request to UE1 LMF, including UE2 ID and a scheduled location time (Time T).